martinbalke-401-adavanced-js/401-lab-10/README.md

 `Currently, the client is just sending us an object  containing the username and password to us, which is why we can just pass along (req.body).
 What is a better way to do this?`

 I think a better way to handle this would be to base encode the information and send it in the request headers.

+`What does .isModified do and why do we use it?`

+isModified is a built in mongoose function which checks an input against the data that is saved in the database and returns a boolean.
+We're using it here to allow us to check if the user has changed their password so that if they do we can resave it.